markmarijnissen/cordova-app-loader/README.md

 ### Flexibility

-Yes, you need to include four files ([bootstrap.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/bootstrap.js), [a Promise library](https://raw.githubusercontent.com/RubenVerborgh/promiscuous/master/promiscuous.js), [CordovaPromiseFS.js](https://github.com/markmarijnissen/cordova-app-loader/blob/master/www/lib/CordovaPromiseFS.js) and [CordovaAppLoader.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/www/lib/CordovaAppLoader.js)) - but this is to create flexibility.
+Yes, you need to include four files - but this is to create flexibility.

+* [bootstrap.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/bootstrap.js): This file cannot be updated, so it needs to be a minimal script/css loader.
-* I don't want to enforce a particular Promise library.
+* [A Promise library](https://raw.githubusercontent.com/RubenVerborgh/promiscuous/master/promiscuous.js): I don't want to enforce a particular Promise library.
-* I want to reuse a single `CordovaPromiseFS` instance for the entire app.
+* [CordovaPromiseFS.js](https://github.com/markmarijnissen/cordova-app-loader/blob/master/www/lib/CordovaPromiseFS.js): I want to reuse a single `CordovaPromiseFS` instance for the entire app.
-* The **bootstrap.js** file cannot be updated, so it needs to be a minimal script/css loader.
-* `download()` can slow down performance and `update()` can interrupt the user - you need to decide yourself you want to handle this.
+* [CordovaAppLoader.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/www/lib/CordovaAppLoader.js): `download()` can slow down performance and `update()` can interrupt the user - you need to decide yourself you want to handle this.

 If you don't care about this, you can use [autoupdate.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/www/autoupdate.js) as describe in QuickStart above.

+**TODO:** Include `CordovaPromiseFS.js` in the `CordovaAppLoader.js` build?

 ### More to be considered?

 Let me know if you find bugs.
 Report an issue!

+## TODO

+* Don't include **bootstrap.js** in **autoupdate.js** (and update example)
+* Include CordovaPromiseFS in the CordovaAppLoader build.
+Create a default instance if no CordovaPromiseFS instance is passed as option.
+* Write automatic tests?
+(Is this possible?)
+* Document and double-check all the urls and paths.
+(Especially: Do `serverUrl` and `Manifest.root` work together as expected?)

 ## Changelog